-"A flower is not a flower alone; a thousand thoughts invest it."
+"A flower is not a flower alone: a thousand thoughts invest it."
 Daffodils signal new beginnings, daisies innocence.
+Lilacs mean the first emotions of love. periwinkles tender recollection.
+Early Victorians used flowers as a way to express their feelings-love or grief, jealousy or devotion.
+Now, modern-day romantics are enjoying a resurgence of this bygone custom, and this book will ...
+Buy A Victorian Flower Dictionary: The Language of Flowers ...
+One of the most peculiar species of flower, the snapdragon, has a complicated place in Victorian culture.
+It was regarded as a symbol for both deception and graciousness, but if a snapdragon was sent to someone with a hyacinth (known for truth), then it meant that the giver was sorry for their mistakes.
+Language of flowers -Wikipedia About A Victorian Flower Dictionary "A flower is not a flower alone: a thousand thoughts invest it."
+Daffodils signal new beginnings, daisies innocence.
 Lilacs mean the first emotions of love, periwinkles tender recollection.
 Early Victorians used flowers as a way to express their feelings-love or grief, jealousy or devotion.
-Now, modern-day romantics are enjoying a resurgence of this bygone custom, and this book will ...
-Language of Flowers - Flower Meaning Depending on the arrangement, a Victorian with a little flower money could communicate any sentiment-from deep passion to rejection to distrust-all through a collection of plants.